ujagaga/DualQuadRelayWiFiControl/README.md

 6. build and program using a USB UART module.
 For any further firmware updates, you can use the Over The Air update.
 To use it:
 - Connect to device's WiFi network or your home LAN if you have already configured your device to connect to it.
 - Using your web browser, go to "/update" page to trigger the update.
-- Restart Arduino IDE so it can detect the new update server and list it in "Tools/Port" for you to select.
+- It takes a while, up to 30 seconds for Arduino IDE to detect the new update server and list it in "Tools/Port" for you to select.
 - Click on the program button in Arduino IDE.
 The Arduino IDE will ask for password.
 If you have not set any, just use what ever.

 ## Note
 When configuring the device to use your home network, either use your router settings to assign a static IP address, or specify a static IP address in the WiFi settings.
 That way you will know the device address to connect to.

 ## Status
-Operational, but still testing
+Finished